Winslow, Arizona: History

-Winslow was named for either Edward F. Winslow, president of St. Louis and San Francisco Rail Road, which owned half of the old Atlantic and Pacific Railroad, or Tom Winslow, a prospector who lived in the area.
+Winslow was named for either Edward F. Winslow, president of St. Louis–San Francisco Railway, which owned half of the old Atlantic and Pacific Railroad, or Tom Winslow, a prospector who lived in the area.

-The last Harvey House (La Posada Hotel), designed by Mary Colter, opened in 1930.
-The hotel closed in 1957 and was used by the Santa Fe Railway for offices.
-The railroad abandoned La Posada in 1994 and announced plans to tear it down.
-It was bought and restored by Allan Affeldt and it serves as a hotel.
+The Harvey House, designed by Mary Colter, opened in 1930; It closed in 1957, and—early in the 1960s—the Santa Fe Railway gutted much of it, transforming it into its offices.
+The railroad abandoned the property in 1994 and announced plans to tear it down.
+However, it was bought and restored by Allan Affeldt, and now is known as the La Posada Hotel.

-U.S. Route 66 was originally routed through the city.
+U.S. Route 66 originally passed through the city.
 A contract to build Interstate 40 as a bypass north of Winslow was awarded at the end of 1977.
-I-40 replaced U.S. Route 66 in Arizona in its entirety.

-Winslow achieved national fame in 1972 in the Eagles / Jackson Browne song “Take It Easy” which has the line “standing on a corner in Winslow, Arizona."